DavidJCobb/gcc-plugin-bitpack/plugins/lu-bitpack-rewrite-2/docs/ARCHITECTURE.md

 * **Computed data options:** These are the final data options that apply to a given (variable or field) declaration.
 Some options may be inferred from other options and/or from the declaration's type.
 For example, if you don't explicitly specify a bitcount for an integral value, we will compute the bitcount to use based on the minimum and maximum values you specified (if any), the value's type, and, if the value is a bitfield, its width in bits.
 Similarly, if a to-be-serialized value of integral type has no bitpacking options whatsoever, we would auto-generate integral data options for it.

   Computing these options is potentially a multi-stage process.
 A declaration first pulls any options specified on its type, and then overrides those with options specified on the declaration itself.
 If the declaration's type is a `typedef`, then attributes applied to the `typedef` override attributes applied to the original type; and this applies recursively, for `typedef`s of `typedef`s.

+  Additionally, data options, once computed, may be considered invalid, e.g. if the declaration (or its type, or any transitive `typedef`s) had any invalid attributes (as detected by the attribute handlers), or if their bitpacking options are individually valid but mutually conflicting, or if their bitpacking options are invalid in ways that can't be detected from attribute handlers (per the below).

 Notably, there are a few cases where attribute handlers can't perform full validation, and where by the time full validation is possible, applying sentinel attributes to mark an entity as invalid is no longer possible.
 Chiefly these cases involve the bitpacking options for tagged unions: